-Staff Reports for Planning Board.
-Mr. Starr reminded Board members that on January 25, 2010, there will be two workshops on development design by Randal Arendt at Blue Ridge Community College and later that evening a commercial design workshop will be held.
+will be two workshops on development design by Randal Arendt at Blue Ridge Community College and later that evening a commercial design workshop will be held.
 They will be sponsored by the County, City of Hendersonville, Chamber of Commerce and Luther Smith.
 He asked that any Planning Board member that is interested in attending, to please contact the Planning Department to register.

-Adjournment There being no further business, the meeting was adjourned at 7:40 p.m.
-All members voted in favor.

-Jonathan Parce, Chairman Henderson County Planning Board

-Kathleen Scanlan, Secretary
+Adjournment There being no further business, the voted in favor. e meeting was adjourned at 7:40 p.m.
+All members Jonathan Parce, Chairman Henderson County Planning Board Kathleen Scanlan, Secretary